-An operating system of a micro-controller IC is contained (placed) in a ROM and/or an E2PROM memory, and is protected from disclosure and modification during the operational phase by the technical or technological properties of the hardware.
+An operating system of a micro-controller IC is contained (placed) in a ROM and/or a non volatible memory (NVM), and is protected from disclosure and modification during the operational phase by the technical or technological properties of the hardware.
 While technological properties are inherent in a TOE, technical properties depend on the design of the TOE.